Bluetooth is a technology that has been around for quite some time. No doubt you are quite familiar with it already.

-The whole concept of it on a toothbrush may seem a bit ridiculous to some.
-But, the ridiculous is here and its all geared toward improving your oral health.
+For many people, yourself included maybe, the idea of a Bluetooth enabled toothbrush seems a bit ridiculous.
+But, the ridiculous is here and it’s all geared toward improving your oral health.

-Bluetooth is not a feature that we consider to be a must have, nor do we rank it as ‘high importance’ in our guide to buying a new toothbrush post, but do not be put off by what you may consider a gimmick.
+Bluetooth is not a feature that we consider to be a must have.
+Nor do we rank it as ‘high importance’ in our guide to buying a new toothbrush.
+But do not be put off by what you may consider a gimmick.
 It does actually work, and for some will add real value.

 In this post, we, therefore, explain Oral-B Bluetooth Connectivity; what it is, how it works, and how you can make use of it.

 What is Bluetooth connectivity?

 Bluetooth connectivity is a wireless standard for short-range interconnection between electronic devices.